aCastrooo/CardGame/README.md

 4) Quit the Game   - Leaves the game

 ## How To Run:
 Running is simple.
-In your terminal, cd to the /src/ folder and copy/paste the following in there:
+In your terminal, cd to the /src/ folder where you downloaded this and copy/paste the following in there:

 ```terminal
 javac Gameplay.java Player.java Card.java Utilities.java